Homogeneous Fibrations over Curves: Proof of the Main Theorem

 Thus $\varphi$ fixes $y$, i.e. $\varphi$ fixes every point in $X$.
 This implies that the solvable radical $R$ is trivial.

-\begin{theorem} Let $k$ be an algebraically closed field of arbitrary characteristic.
-Let $S$ be an algebraic surface over $k$.
-Let $X$ be a projective homogeneous space defined over the function field $k(S)$.
-If the elementary obstruction of $X$ vanishes, then there exists a $k(S)$-rational point. \end{theorem}

-\proof By \cite{dJHS} Lemma 16.3, it suffices to prove the theorem in characteristic zero.
+\proof[Proof of Theorem \ref{intromain}] By Proposition \ref{abs}, we only need to prove the ``if" case.
+By \cite[Lem.
+16.3]{dJHS}, it suffices to prove the theorem in characteristic zero.
 By Lemma \ref{picardreduction} and induction on the Picard number, it suffices to prove the case when the Picard number of $X$ is one.
 Let $\pi:\X\rightarrow U$ be an integral model of $X$, where $U$ is a dense open subset of $S$.
 After shrinking $U$, we may assume that $\pi$ is smooth and the relative universal torsor exists.
 By the method of discriminant avoidance, cf., Lemma \ref{auto} and Corollary \ref{DA}, we may assume that $U=S$ is projective.

 After blowing up the base points of a Lefschetz pencil of $S$, we have the right column of the following diagram.
 When taking the base change to the generic point of $\P^1$, we have the left column of the following Cartesian diagram.